 As its name suggests, you put your keys in the cloud.
 You have to think carefully while choosing the right server.
 Some cloud database providers offer reliable cloud services that are encrypted.
 After accessing the cloud server, you can choose to have a cold or hot wallet.
 You can pick a hot wallet for your daily transactions and a cold wallet for saving purposes.
 Some crypto exchanges also offer cloud-based storage.
 You do not need to forget that the security of your keys solely depends on the provider.

 Since you cannot retrieve your keys, you have to be careful in case of forgetting.
 Four million bitcoins have lost in various ways, and disremembering or losing address is one of them.
-Since bitcoin is digital money, you should treat it as you treat your physical cash.
+Since bitcoin is digital money, you should treat it as you treat your physical cash, especially, when you buy Bitcoin because of its supreme value in the market.
 People save their money in saving and checking accounts.
 Saving account is for saving, analogous to bitcoin, you should keep your large amount of money in a cold wallet.
 For your daily transactions, you have your checking account, so in the bitcoin world, you should have your hot wallet.